CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 	+ exchanges annotations and resource structure with the annotation server.

 + **Annotation server**:
-	+ reasons over resource structure in storing and retrieving annotations related to a resource.
+	+ reasons [about?] resource structure [by?] storing and retrieving annotations related to a resource.
 	+ exchanges annotations and resource structure with the annotation client.

 <a name="representing"></a>
 ## 4. Representing Structure and Annotations

-There are two general approaches to representing the resource structure in the context of annotation:
+There are three general approaches to representing the resource structure in the context of an annotation:

 1. **Structure Embedded in Annotation**: embedding structural relation information in annotation targets.
 2. **Structure as Separate Annotation**: representing structural relation information as separate annotation.